EventStore/documentation/docs/getting-started/use-cases/polyglot-persistence-tutorial-2.md

 ::: tip
-For this quickstart, you can safely ignore and close any Codespaces notification that appears on the bottom right of the page.
+For this quickstart, you can safely ignore and close any Codespaces notifications that appear on the bottom right of the page.
 :::

 ## Step 2: Start and Initialize KurrentDB with Sample Events